mpostol/ASMD/README.md

 ### Ho to Install

 Download and run the file `UA.ModelDesigner.exe` to unzip the content to the selected folder and create an icon on the desktop.
 The application will run after unpacking.
-To restart the application you may use the icon on the desktop or double click the application file `OOI.UA.ModelDesigner.exe` in the already selected target folder.
+To restart the application you may use the icon on the desktop or double click the application file `<target>\UA.ModelDesigner\OOI.UA.ModelDesigner.exe`, where \<target\> is the already selected folder during the installation.
+To uninstall the software and embedded example simply delete the \<target\> folder and the icon.

-### How to build and run the unit tests in Visual Studio on Windows

-Projects can be opened in Visual Studio 2017.
-Support for some projects depends on the Visual Studio edition and installed components.

-1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio 2017.
-1. Hit `F6` to build all projects in the solution.
-1. Set the `ModelDesigner.DesignStudio` as the Start-up Project
-1. Press `F5` to run the tool using Debug configuration
-1. Hit `Ctrl+r,Ctrl+a` to run all unit tests

-The list of packages used is listed on the page [Dependency graph][DEPGraph] of this repository.
-All packages are included in this GitHub repository in the local folder `_nugets` or published on NuGet.
-The local folder is configured in the `NuGet.Config`.
-The NuGet Gallery is the public package repository used by all package authors and consumers.
-All required packages are loaded before the build.

-To get more visit the Microsoft documentation [How to reinstall and update packages][NUGETInstall].

 ### How to open an example